-- 1. Registration.
-When possible, registration fees will be paid by the District in advance. - 2.
-Travel.
-The least expensive method of travel will be used, providing that no hardship will be caused to the Board member.
-Board members will be reimbursed for: - a.
-Air travel at the coach or economy class commercial airline rate.
-First class or business class air travel will be reimbursed only if emergency circumstances warrant.
-The emergency circumstances must be explained on the expense form and Board approval of the additional expense is required.
-Copies of airline tickets must be attached to the expense form. - b.
+The least expensive transportation will be used, providing that no hardship will be caused to the Board member.
+Board members will be reimbursed for:

+- Air travel at the coach or single class commercial airline rate.
+First class air travel will be reimbursed only if emergency circumstances warrant.
+The emergency circumstances must be explained on the expense voucher.
+Copies of airline tickets must be attached to the expense voucher. - 2.
 Rail or bus travel at actual cost.
 Rail or bus travel costs may not exceed the cost of coach airfare.
-Copies of tickets must be attached to the expense form to substantiate amounts. - c.
+Copies of tickets will be attached to the expense voucher to substantiate amounts. - 3.
 Use of personal automobiles at the standard mileage rate approved by the Internal Revenue Service for income tax purposes.
 The reimbursement may not exceed the cost of coach airfare.
 Mileage for use of personal automobiles in trips to and from transportation terminals will also be reimbursed.
-Toll charges and parking costs will be reimbursed. - d.
-Automobile rental costs when the vehicle's use is warranted.
-The circumstances for such use must be explained on the expense form. - $e. \ \ \, \text{Taxis, airport limousines, or other local transportation costs.}$ - 3.
-Meals.
-Meals charged to the School District should represent mid-fare selections for the hotel/meeting facility or general area, consistent with the maximum allowable reimbursement amount set by the Board.
-Tips are included with meal charges.
-Expense forms must explain the meal charges incurred.
-Acoholic beverages will not be reimbursed.
+Toll charges and parking costs will be reimbursed.

+- 4. Automobile rental costs when the vehicle's use is warranted.
+The circumstances for such use must be explained on the expense voucher. - 5.
+Taxis, airport limousines, or other local transportation costs.